nrkno/Quibble/README.md

 # Assumptions

 Quibble makes the following assumptions:
-* Order of elements matters for arrays.
+* Order of items matters for arrays.
 * Order of properties does not matter for objects.